Marvel Super Heroes (role-playing game): Publication history

-The first super hero role-playing games appeared in the early 1980s with Champions (1981) by Hero Games and Villains and Vigilantes (1983) by Fantasy Games Unlimited.
-Both of these were "generic" systems, not tied to any particular line of comics, and players had to create their own super heroes.
+The first super hero role-playing games appeared in the early 1980s: Supergame (1980) by DAG Productions, Champions (1981) by Hero Games and Villains and Vigilantes (1983) by Fantasy Games Unlimited.
+All of these were "generic" systems, not tied to any particular line of comics, and players had to create their own super heroes.
 TSR scored a coup in 1984 when it acquired the game license from Marvel Comics, allowing it to create a role-playing game and characters based on the popular line of comics.
 The result was Marvel Super Heroes, a boxed set designed by Jeff Grubb and written by Steve Winter.
 Grubb designed the game to be easily understood, including a bare-bones combat system sufficient to resolve comic book style superhero fights.
 The game proved popular, and two years later Grubb and Winter created an expanded edition, the Marvel Superheroes Advanced Game.

 TSR game supplements

 The original Marvel Super Heroes game received extensive support from TSR, covering a variety of Marvel Comics characters and settings, including a Gamer's Handbook of the Marvel Universe patterned after Marvel's Official Handbook of the Marvel Universe.
 MSH also got its own column, "The Marvel-phile", in TSR's house magazine Dragon; the column usually spotlighted a character or group of characters that hadn't yet appeared in a published game product.